201820-SWEN-230/ec-cloud9-docker/README.md

 docker build -t cloud9 .

-Then launch cloud9:
+Then launch the container:

-Blah blah.
-Need to combine these.
-Also copy home dir to named volume to make this persistent.

-docker run -d -it --rm --expose 9090 -p 0.0.0.0:9090:22 --name cloud9 --security-opt seccomp:unconfined -v c9home:/newHome cloud9 bash

 docker-compose up

+You'll want to edit the 'authorized_keys' file in the containers home directory to make it a "real" one.
+The file in the repository is just a placeholder.